jessicablank/readme-generator/NEWREADME.md

-# React Employee Directory
+# My Portfolio
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description:
- My first project in React.
-Utilizing
+ This is my very first react portfolio.
+I enjoyed working with it so much that I know it will not be my last.

 ## Table of Contents: